MilosFaktor/aws-cloud-gaming-ec2-spot-parsec/README.md

-### Do you want to see all screenshots from project?
+### Do you want to see all screenshots from this project?
 👉 [All screenshots](Screenshots/)

 ### Want the full build journey with errors, fixes, lessons, and AWS tweaks?